Admins can run a batch upload by CSV

 - From Select your user data file, choose download an example file.

-LearnUpon provides a download link to a CSV, which you can open in a spreadsheet.
+LearnUpon provides a download link to a CSV file, which you can open in a spreadsheet.

 Tip: set all your CSV files to UTF-8 encoding for best results.